CIVIL SUBPOENA POLICY

 1. POLICY – GENERALLY; APPLICABILITY:

+1.1.
 Scope of Policy – Dipvtel Entities; Certain Third Party Civil Subpoenas: This policy applies for the following entities (collectively “Dipvtel”) and governs only the processing of subpoenas, court orders, depositions by written questions, or other legal process issued by litigants in civil litigation matters to which Dipvtel is a non-party and in which customer related information concerning 1 or more telephone numbers is sought from Dipvtel (“Third Party

 Civil Subpoenas or ‘TPCS’”):

-• Dipvtel
+- Dipvtel

-wholesale communications services.
+This policy is presented in light of Dipvtel’s unique role as a provider of wholesale communications services.
 Given the function performed by Dipvtel (and accordingly, the relatively minimal useful records we will have, as contrasted with the records of retail sevice providers) and in the interest of orderly, efficient interactions with TPCS issuers, this policy is intended to proactively inform such parties about Dipvtel, the limited scope of desirable information that we may possess, and how to request the same.
 As such, it is further intended to avoid time wasted and costs incurred by civil litigants (seeking records that we do not possess, or which will not meet expectations where

 actually in our possession), as well as comparable time and expense to Dipvtel.